kyleksaiki/coral-vision-preprocessor/README.md

 # coral-vision-preprocessor

-Small Java + OpenCV project for preprocessing already-cropped coral card images.
+Small Java + OpenCV project for preprocessing coral card images.

 ## What it does